Leadership update from Sonic Labs

 Michael Kong, Andre Cronje, and David Richardson are resigning from the Sonic Labs board.

 These are the people who built what Sonic is today, and a single line in an announcement does not cover what they gave it.
-They remain invested in Sonic's success and are handing off their responsibilities the right way, in full.
+They remain supportive of Sonic as valued and active advisors, are committed to our success, and are handing off their responsibilities.
 From here, they will no longer make business decisions for the organization.

 To Michael, Andre, and David: thank you.
 The foundation you laid is the reason everything below is even possible.